Mapping AI Tools to Every Phase of Your SDLC

 1. Start with Your Biggest Bottleneck

 Do not try to adopt AI across all phases simultaneously.
 Identify the phase where your team spends the most time or experiences the most friction.
-For most teams, this is Development & Coding or Code Review.
+For most teams in 2026, this is Code Review (because sub-agents have shifted the bottleneck downstream) or Testing.
 For a framework on evaluating tools systematically, see our guide on establishing criteria for evaluating AI development tools.

 3. Consider Data Privacy and Security